rayraycodes/rails-accessibility-testing/GUIDES/system_specs_for_accessibility.md

 require 'rails_helper'

-RSpec.describe 'Home Page Accessibility', type: :system do it 'loads successfully and passes comprehensive accessibility checks' do
+RSpec.describe 'Home Page Accessibility', type: :system do it 'loads the page and runs comprehensive accessibility checks' do
     visit root_path
     expect(page).to have_content('Biorepository').or have_content('Welcome')

     # Run comprehensive accessibility checks
+    # This will fail the test if any accessibility issues are found
     check_comprehensive_accessibility
-    # ✅ Comprehensive accessibility checks (11 checks) also run automatically after this test!
+    # ✅ If all checks pass, you'll see: "All comprehensive accessibility checks passed!
+(11 checks)"
   end
 end
 ```